stenelshof/CS-128-assignment-5/README.md

 The watch_runner can be used to run all of these methods on actual data (I am using my YouTube watch-history data from google takeout in JSON format, other formats may not be compatible with the way the code is written).
 It uses a train/test split and outputs an accuracy score for the classifier as well as the most informative features for classifying what year a particular video watch is from.

+In order utilize this, download your JSON data to your local machine.
+Choose which runner you are going to use and replace the file path in the first line of the main function with the file path to your JSON data.
+Then you can run the runner and see the results!

 ## Citations
 local_classifier_models and local_classifier_modles_tests code written with help from Luke Rozinskas and Mike Ryu